Captn-levi/Adaptive-Traffic-Signal-System/README.md

 1. Clone or Download the Project or unzip the project folder git clone https://github.com/captn-levi/Adaptive-Traffic-Signal-System.git

+Remark;- all the files are found inside the backendfolder ignore frontend folder

 2. Create & Activate Virtual Environment